RezMaal/Multi-Drone-Assembly-Rennovation-Planning-of-Facade-Modules-in-Building-Construction/README.md

-# Multi-Robot Assembly Planning of Facade Modules in Building Construction
+# Multi-Drone Assembly Planning of Facade Rennovation and Module Installation in Building Construction

 # Introduction